MikaAK/angular-phoenix/README.md

 .config(['PhoenixProvider', PhoenixProvider => {
   PhoenixProvider.setUrl('ws//localhost:9000/ws')
-  PhoenixProviver.setAutoJoin(false) // Phoenix will autojoin the socket unless this is called }])
+  PhoenixProviver.setAutoJoin(false) // Phoenix will autojoin the socket unless this is called
+  // set default params with autojoin or connect PhoenixProvider.defaults = {
+    user: 1
+  }
+}])
 ```
 **Note:** Phoenix when injected will be a instance of `Phoenix.Socket` and will connect instantly unless
 `autoJoin` is false.

+**If not with `autoJoin`:** defaults will still apply to Socket.connect() however you can pass custom ones to override

 **__Now were ready!!!__**